riad-azz/bing-ai-no-limit/README.md

 The maximum characters i tested was 10k and i got a pretty decent and accurate response, this may remove the character limit but AI might malfunction based on how long your request will be.

-**_Note : If the limit is back after starting a new topic or the AI freezing, just refresh the page `F5` and the limit will be lifted again._**

 ## License

 This project is licensed under the [MIT] License - see the LICENSE.md file for details